sumar001/BasicTextAnalyzer/README.md

 * Place your input text file in the same directory as the program or provide the full path to the file.

-* To run the program either directly click on the 'run' button on your IDE, or run the following command:
+* To run the program, enter the following command:

 ```python3 midterm.py```